Emriqurrizal/StraTistics/README.md

 # StraTistics

-StraTistics is an end-to-end data engineering and analytics pipeline built to extract, load, transform, and analyze fitness data from Strava.
+StraTistics is an end-to-end data engineering and analytics pipeline built to extract, load, transform, and analyze running data from Strava.

-## 🏗 Architecture & Data Flow
+## Architecture & Data Flow

 The project follows a standard Medallion Architecture (Bronze, Silver, Gold) powered by a modern data stack: